ApplexusLabs/aws-sap-idoc-tricks/README.md

 I like this integration for a few reasons.
 1. Not many companies can just ditch their existing SAP investment to rush to the latest and greatest thing.
 This integration allows an SAP system to access the vast services of AWS without major customization.
-2.
+2. Maybe you have a shortage of ABAP developers, but have plenty of Node.js developers.
+You could use this integration to make use of other skill sets for business process automation.
+3. Using this process, you could get rid of some of those little pesky SAP add-ins and bolt-on solutions that you bought years ago but are antiquated or unsupported.
+4. No additional SAP or third-party products required.

-**As an aside:  In my research for this solution, I found plenty of people who deeply understood SAP's perspective on SSL and there were tons of people who knew the AWS world, but it was extremely frustrating that noone seemed to be "bilingual" in both worlds.
+**As an aside:  In my research for this solution, I found plenty of people who deeply understood SAP platforms and there were tons of people who knew the AWS world, but it was extremely frustrating that noone seemed to be "bilingual" in both worlds.
 This is the sole mission of the AWS Practice at Applexus--to grow a community that can maximize the value at the intersection of the SAP world and the AWS world!**

 ## Objectives
 - Use standard SAP IDOC functionality using config only--no ABAP code, user exits, BADI's, smoke and mirrors, etc.